Updated: Aug 5

 When you're in the thick of #momlife for the first time, you'll come across two types of parents: those who let their baby cry it out and those who do not.
 I fall into the latter category and let me tell you why on an instinctual level and then on a factual level.

 The only way for a baby to communicate with you is by crying.
 If you ignore that communication, how do you know if baby is wet, cold, hot, scared, hungry etc?
-What does that tell your baby when their being ignored?
+What does that tell your baby when they are being ignored?
 How do you think they feel?
 I'll tell you, abandoned.

 I'm so sick of hearing people say that the baby is "spoiled" simply because you are caring for their needs.
 A baby can't be spoiled!
 How is loving and responding to your child spoiling?
 It's the dumbest thing I've ever heard.
 If that's the new definition, then sure, I am guilty of spoiling my baby girl.
 How ridiculous is this notion!
 I get so angry.
 How can you follow through with the torture of hearing her scream until she loses her voice?
 How can you just tune out his crying that is so loud that your heart is about to explode?
 HOW!
 I just don't get it.
 I've done a ton of research on this because it's one of those issues that has a lot of controversy and even more misinformation.
 Especially since Harvard did a study saying CIO is fine.
 But, thanks to people who question everything, like La Leche League, we know that it isn't as "safe" as it's reported.